You can find the full names, qualifications and biographies of our members of Council here.

-He is a Professor of Primary Care at the Nuffield Department of Primary Care Health Sciences, University of Oxford and a Governing Body Fellow of St Hugh’s College, University of Oxford.
+He is a Professor of Primary Care and Director of Graduate Studies at the Nuffield Department of Primary Care Health Sciences, University of Oxford and a Governing Body Fellow of St Hugh’s College, University of Oxford.

-He was formerly the National Clinical Champion for Child Health at the Royal College of General Practitioners.
-He was the primary care lead for the Confidential Enquiry in Child Deaths and a Board Trustee at the Centre for Maternal and Child Enquiries.
-During the last pandemic he was a member of the Department of Health Pandemic Influenza Operational Advisory Group.
+He was formerly the National Clinical Champion for Child Health at the Royal College of General Practitioners, the inaugural Chairman of the WHO Global Network of National Immunisation and Technical Advisory Groups (NITAGs), the primary care lead for the Confidential Enquiry in Child Deaths and a Board Trustee at the Centre for Maternal and Child Enquiries.

 Lord Hunt of Kings Heath